sujith017/Chess_Tournament_Reg/README.md

-### This is an sample website created for practice
+### This is an sample website created for practice purpose